QuadDamn/blockone-dev-test/README.md

 ```
 $ git clone https://github.com/QuadDamn/blockone-dev-test.git
 $ cd blockone-dev-test
-$ npm install # This will handle the install for both the Node.js server packages and then the React packages in the `app` directory.
+$ npm install # This will handle the install for both the Node.js server dependencies in the root directory and then the React dependencies in the `app` directory.
 $ npm run dev # This will start both the Node.js API and the React frontend.
 ```